test-type-01/test-page/index.md

 ---
-title: "[redacted] GUIDELINES MAIN PAGE"
+title: "[redacted] GUIDELINES MAIN PAGE" <!-- title so far not shown when using hacker theme -->
 ---

 # Keywords and search intent are essential